 Kramer’s directing may seem improved because of his choice of cameraman, the Italian cinematographer Giuseppe Rotunno of The Leopard and Toby Dammit.
 ‘Pepe’ Rotunno lends On the Beach stylistic refinements not seen in other Kramer pictures.
 The images are economical and graphically clean, with storyboarded sequences much better organized than in Kramer’s earlier epic The Pride and the Passion.

-Although Australians complained about Anthony Perkins’ accent, the domestic scenes between Perkins and Anderson are probably Kramer’s best-directed material.
+Although Australians had little patience for Anthony Perkins’ accent, the domestic scenes between Perkins and Anderson are probably Kramer’s best-directed material.
 He progressively tilts the camera to create a feeling of insecurity.
 Dwight and Moira’s impassioned embraces carry real power.
 The only lapse of director’s judgment comes when Kramer goes nuts with a kissing scene, adding emphasis by racing around the lovers as if they were on a carnival ride.
 Today, it looks as though Kramer were imitating the 360-degree embraces between James Stewart and Kim Novak in Alfred Hitchcock’s Vertigo.

 On the other hand, the final kiss is a knockout.
 Backlit in front of bright water, Gardner and Peck’s faces glint and sparkle in a huge close-up.
 The filtered backlight ‘dissolves’ their silhouettes, working as a visual correlative to the lethal radioactivity eating into their bodies. ↓

-On the Beach did influence public thinking, altering the perception that nuclear bombs are practical weapons, and helping to kick-start the anti-nuke debate of the 1960s.
+On the Beach did influence public thinking to stop believing that nuclear bombs are practical weapons, helping to kick-start the anti-nuke debate of the 1960s.
 Even if Nevil Shute thought it a betrayal of his novel, it’s a fairly daring picture.
 Stanley Kramer could have avoided the Peck-Gardner love affair as Shute wanted, but the audience would have been cut in half.
 Perhaps to placate the Catholic-dominated production Code, Kramer invented new inserted scenes of a Salvation Army public vigil, with speeches by churchmen.
 The dwindling public doomwatch solves the problem of how to suggest the mass suicide underway: even if Kramer had wanted to, the Office would never let him depict the business of the suicide pills more directly.
 Kramer stayed true to the novel’s basic thrust, and didn’t mute its ‘everybody dies’ message.

 Incidentally, if a ‘sweet dreams’ sleepy-time Kill Pill as depicted in On the Beach really does exist, why was there ever a controversy and debate over the mode for lethal injection executions?